Metallic Epoxy Flooring Vancouver, BC

 How we match metallic tones to your space

 Metallic epoxy reads differently under different lighting.
 Warm bulbs bring out bronzes and golds, while daylight highlights greys, silvers, and ocean tones.
-During your on-site assessment, we recommend a colour direction and movement style that fits your interior, traffic level, and maintenance preference.
+During your on-site assessment, we help recommend a colour direction and movement style that fits your interior, traffic level, and maintenance preference.

 - Modern neutrals for contemporary homes and clean showrooms